gLeitao/Fire-Incidents/README.md

 ## Architecture

 The architecture is designed to support a robust, scalable, and automated data pipeline for fire incident analytics.
 Data ingestion begins with the upload of daily CSV files to an S3 landing zone.
-The pipeline then processes the data through multiple S3 layers (raw, refined, and business), using AWS Glue jobs for extraction, transformation, and loading (ETL).
+The pipeline then processes the data through multiple S3 layers (landing, raw, refined, and business), using AWS Glue jobs for extraction, transformation, and loading (ETL).
 Orchestration is handled by AWS Step Functions, which coordinate the execution of each ETL stage.
 The final, curated data is loaded into a PostgreSQL data warehouse, ready for analytical queries and BI reporting.

 ![Project Architecture](img/Architecture.jpg)
 *Overall AWS-based data pipeline architecture for the Fire Incidents Data Warehouse project.*